devtron-labs/devtron/docs/user-guide/global-configurations/deployment-window.md

 * [Deletion of CD Pipeline](#deletion-of-cd-pipeline)

 {% hint style="info" %}
-For exceptional cases, the exempted users specified in the deployment window configuration can perform the above actions.
-In case you have configured [SES or SMTP on Devtron](../global-configurations/manage-notification.md#notification-configurations), an email notification will be sent as well.
+The exempted users specified in the deployment window configuration can perform the above actions.
 {% endhint %}